 The WEEE Directive requires producers to mark electrical and electronic equipment put on the market after August 13, 2005 with a ‘crossed-out wheeled bin’ symbol.
 This is for reminding consumers not to dispose of WEEE as unsorted municipal waste and to collect such WEEE separately.
 Please check local regulations for disposal of electronic products.

 Acer adheres to the spirit of extending producer responsibility for product recycling, and cooperates with the EU WEEE Directive and national laws to join the recycling system or recycle waste products.
-Information on resource recovery in Taiwan, Europe, the United States and Canada, Japan, India and other regions is summarized as follows for consumer reference.
+In 2021, we recycled a total of 7,522 tons of electronic products in the Taiwan, Australia, Japan, and North America regions.

 Recycling of waste IT products in Taiwan is handled through a publicly managed and operated system.
 Operators receive fees from the Resource Recycling Management Fund based on annual operation volumes and recycling clearance and disposal rates.
 The Recycling Fund Management Board under the Environmental Protection Administration, Executive Yuan, is in charge of determining recyclables, issuing treatment subsidies, auditing and verifying treatment volumes, and managing recyclers’ treatment and administrative operations.
 Taiwan offers a wide spectrum of waste IT product recycling channels, able to utilize clean-up teams, second-hand goods operators, resource recycling organizations, and recycling locations established at IT product retail sales sites.
 Acer coordinates efforts with Taiwan' recycling system by not only making annual payments to the Resource Recycling Management Fund, but also participating in public hearings on recycling, clearance and treatment fee rates to better understand Resource Recycling Management Fund operations and provide suggestions on recycling, clearance and treatment fee rate adjustments.
 For information about resource recycling in Taiwan, please refer to the EPA' Recycling Fund Management Board website: